Picovoice/picovoice/README.md

 dotnet add package Picovoice
 ```

-Create an instance of the engine
+To create an instance of Picovoice, do the following:

 ```csharp
 using Pv;